tbrowder/Mi6-Helper/README.md

     Provides routines to check existing module base repositories for errors.

 If the hidden file does not exist, the user will be asked if he or she wishes to continue without it.
 If the answer is `yes`, then the program will continue and the "blah blah blah" will remain.
 If the answer is `no`, the program will terminate.
 (Note the program will wait indefinitely for a response, so you should use option "force" if you are testing or otherwise executing the program apart from a terminal inteface.)

+Run `mi6-helper` without arguments to see its help screen showing its options:

+    Usage: mi6-helper <mode> [options...]

+    Modes:
+      new=X - Creates a new module (named 'X') in the current directory by executing 'mi6', then modifying files and adding new files in the new repository to add the benefits produced by this module.
+NOTE: The program will abort if directory 'X' exists.

+    Options:
+      dir=P - Selects directory 'P' as the parent directory for the operations (default is '.', the current directory, i.e., '$*CWD').

+      force - Allows the program to continue without a hidden file and bypass the prompt/response dialog.

 Post repository creation
 ------------------------